-1.7 New Ethics Requirements from Senate Bill 20
+1.7 Ethics Requirements from Senate Bill 20 (84th Legislative Session - 2015)

-The passage of Senate Bill 20 in the 84th Legislature (SB 20) has established a number of new provisions related to ethics and purchasing.
+The passage of Senate Bill 20 in the 84th Legislature (SB 20) included a number of provisions related to ethics and purchasing.
 A Summary of 2015 Procurement and Contracting Legislation is attached as APPENDIX 2.

-SB 20 creates a new Texas Government Code, Chapter 2261, Subchapter F. In connections with ethics, Chapter 2261 requires that:
+SB 20 created Chapter 2261, Subchapter F, Texas Government Code.
+In connection with ethics, Chapter 2261 requires that: